rachelboursia/rachelboursia/README.md

 ## Explore My Work

-🌐 Check out my [portfolio](https://rachelboursia.github.io/portfolio-two/index.html) to see some of my past projects and get a glimpse of what I'm capable of.
+🌐 Check out my projects below to see some of my past projects and get a glimpse of what I'm capable of.

 Thank you for visiting my GitHub profile.
 Let's collaborate, learn, and build amazing things together!